KFB Knitting – How To Make An Increase

 You will now have two stitches on the right-hand needle.

-To complete the stitch, you will move that original stitch off the left needle.
+To complete the stitch, you will move that original stitch off the left hand needle.

 You have just increased and created an extra stitch. - Step 5 – Following your pattern

-Carry on knitting your pattern and working the KFB abbreviation wherever the pattern states.
+Carry on knitting your pattern turning for the next row.

 KFB Knitting Tips

-Take a look at my tops tips for working this increase below;
+Take a look at my tops tips for working on this increase below;

 - Be careful how tightly you pull the yarn when you work.